gertvv/rimworld-droids/README.md

   - Craft Transport Droid; costs 4 droid parts, requires crafting 8
   - Build a Droid Charging Station to charge and activate the Droid

+The cleaning droid follows the same process, but requires only 3 parts.

 Translations
 ------------